ramank775/SafetyAppDiscussion/README.md

 # Let's be a human again

-This repo for the initiative to bring people to contribute voluntarily, to help the person in need nearby.
+This repo is an initiative to bring people to contribute voluntarily, to help a nearby needy person.

-The motive of this initiative is to provide help to the needy as soon as possible, maintaining authenticity so that people can trust the platform.
+The motives behind this initiative are to provide help to the needy as soon as possible, to maintain authenticity so that people can trust the platform.

 # Why?

-This initiative started by the disheartened, angry, ashamed ones about the recent series of activities such as rape be it the Hyderabad case, Delhi case, increasing the number of eve-teasing cases, the death number of road accidents and the list goes on.
+This initiative was taken by the disheartened, angry, ashamed one by the recent series of events such as Rape, be it the Hyderabad case or the Delhi case, increasing number of eve-teasing, number of death in road accidents and the list goes on.

-The ultimate goal of this initiative is to create a safe environment for every one of us when we get out of our homes.
+The ultimate goal of this initiative is to create a safe environment for every one of us when we are out of our home.